ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 This will provide the most flexibility as source code can be modified.
 If you would like to use an existing standalone MOM6 executable just make sure you know the exact path that points to it.

-### Forking or cloning the ANU-TUB repository
+### Cloning the ANU-TUB repository

-Either option is fine here so whatever suits you!
+ANU-TUB can either be cloned directly or, you can create a fork and clone that---either option is fine here so whatever suits you!
 The following commands clone the repository into the `$USER` directory:

 ```bash